MicrosoftDocs/win32/desktop-src/WinAuto/how-to-handle-wm-getobject.md

 ---
 title: How to Handle WM\_GETOBJECT
-description: When it receives a WM\_GETOBJECT message that contains OBJID\_CLIENT, the server must return a pointer to the object that implements IAccessible. ms.assetid: '455398b7-f748-4ab0-8953-3f74439e44f1'
+description: When it receives a WM\_GETOBJECT message that contains OBJID\_CLIENT, the server must return a pointer to the object that implements IAccessible. ms.assetid: 455398b7-f748-4ab0-8953-3f74439e44f1 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Handle WM\_GETOBJECT

-When it receives a [**WM\_GETOBJECT**](wm-getobject.md) message that contains [**OBJID\_CLIENT**](object-identifiers.md#objid-client), the server must return a pointer to the object that implements [**IAccessible**](iaccessible.md).
-This pointer is an LRESULT that is obtained by calling [**LresultFromObject**](lresultfromobject.md).
+When it receives a [**WM\_GETOBJECT**](wm-getobject.md) message that contains [**OBJID\_CLIENT**](object-identifiers.md#objid-client), the server must return a pointer to the object that implements [**IAccessible**](/windows/win32/oleacc/nn-oleacc-iaccessible?branch=master).
+This pointer is an LRESULT that is obtained by calling [**LresultFromObject**](/windows/win32/Oleacc/nf-oleacc-lresultfromobject?branch=master).
 Microsoft Active Accessibility, in conjunction with the Component Object Model (COM) library, performs the appropriate marshaling and passes the **IAccessible** interface pointer from the server to the client.

 Servers must correctly handle reference counting on the accessible object.
-Remember that when you create a COM object, the reference count is 1. [**LresultFromObject**](lresultfromobject.md) then further increments the reference count several times.
+Remember that when you create a COM object, the reference count is 1. [**LresultFromObject**](/windows/win32/Oleacc/nf-oleacc-lresultfromobject?branch=master) then further increments the reference count several times.
 All the references created by **LresultFromObject** are automatically released when the object is no longer needed, but the server is responsible for releasing the initial reference, and unless it does so, the object will never be destroyed.
 The examples in the following sections show how to release references to accessible objects.

 Servers typically handle [**WM\_GETOBJECT**](wm-getobject.md) in one of the following ways: